Jexah/DotaHostManager/README.md

  - Implement method to find the next free port
  - FILTER THE LOBBY -- THE STUFF SENT FROM THE CLIENT'S CREATE LOBBY COMMAND NEEDS TO BE FILTERED!

+###Before Release###
+ - Make the profile validation service check for a banned flag, incase we get faggots

 ###Needs testing###
  - Test the AddonDownloader on the client
  - Test the addon compiler on the client